BOJ's Kiuchi against setting timeframe for price goal

 YOKOHAMA, Japan A Bank of Japan board member who voted against adopting the central bank's new inflation target said on Thursday a deadline for reaching it should not be set, in contrast to the expected new governor's view that the goal could be met in two years.

-Takahide Kiuchi also said the BOJ's asset-buying programme should remain the key means for monetary easing, expressing reservations about widening the scheme to include longer-dated bonds too soon, which he said could be seen as monetising debt.
+Takahide Kiuchi also said the BOJ's asset-buying program should remain the key means for monetary easing, expressing reservations about widening the scheme to include longer-dated bonds too soon, which he said could be seen as monetizing debt.

 The comments from Kiuchi, a former economist who joined the nine-member board in July, suggest Prime Minister Shinzo Abe's plan for a radical overhaul of policymaking at the central bank may still face some resistance.